UCLALibrary/pt-tools/README.md

 This provides a way to archive an item from the pairtree and un-archive it again back into a pairtree structure, but it's not intended as a way to create archives within the pairtree structure.
 Only the entire object can be archived from the pairtree meaning the `-a` and `-n` flags should never be used together.
 When an object is archived, a `.tgz` file will be created and named after the Pairtree object.
 It will contain a folder that is named the object ID.
 Unless otherwise specific with the `-d` option, the `.x` pattern will be followed so as not to overwrite other existing `.tgz` files that are named the same.
 When unarchiving a file into the pairtree, the `.tgz` file should contain a folder named after the pairtree object.
 The contents of that folder will fully overwrite the contents in the pairtree object.

-## mv
+## pt mv

-Mv is a mv-like tool that can move files in and out of the Pairtree structure.
-Mv operates similarly to cp except it is destructive, removing the "from" source and overwriting the "to" destination (so deleting the existing directory, if there is one).
-Mv only works on the directory/Pairtree object level and not at the level of files within the Pairtree object, so all sources and targets should represent directories instead of individual files.
+Pt mv is a mv-like tool that can move files in and out of the Pairtree structure.
+Pt mv operates similarly to pt cp except it is destructive, removing the "from" source and overwriting the "to" destination (so deleting the existing directory, if there is one).
+Pt mv only works on the directory/Pairtree object level and not at the level of files within the Pairtree object, so all sources and targets should represent directories instead of individual files.

 When an ENV PAIRTREE_ROOT, the basic command is